DoronF3/School-Projects/Data Science/Data Science 2/README.md

-# Customer Retention Prediction README
+# Exercise 2:Customer Retention Prediction

 This README provides an overview of the customer retention prediction code, which aims to predict customer retention using machine learning models.